ggrahambaker/ggrahambaker.github.io/_posts/2019-06-25-premier_league_predictor.md

 # Model Fitting

-After exploring the data, I can see that there are some relationships between transfer activity, squad value and points, but nothing extremely strong.
+After exploring the data, I can see that there are some relationships between transfer activity, squad value, and points, but nothing extremely strong.
 I will try to fit a model to this data as well as I can, but there might be some additional data that would be more helpful.

 ## Random Forest Regressor